Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 I corrected the phrasing.

-Ani about 15 years ago
+Ani over 15 years ago

 Ani